Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Results

-All simulation input parameters for every ground resistance measurement circuit, along with their corresponding results, are accessible in the Excel file [[turbine_two_sphere_k.mph](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/turbine_two_sphere_k.mph)] and [[reduce_scale_251223.xlsx](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/reduce_scale_251223.xlsx)].
+All simulation input parameters for every ground resistance measurement circuit, along with their corresponding results, are accessible in the Excel file[[reduce_scale_251223.xlsx](https://github.com/Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/blob/main/reduce_scale_251223.xlsx)].
 The obtained results demonstrate a robust agreement, with a Mean Absolute Percentage Error of of (1.75 ± 0.20) %, between the values registered by the clamp-on meter and those predicted by the proposed equivalent electrical circuit model.
 It is important to mention that an error propagation study was carried out to address measurement uncertainties.

 ### Table of Results